 FA Cup R3: Tranmere comeback stuns Watford

-Rochdale secure late draw over Newcastle, Fulham knock out Aston Villa, Sheffield Wednesday eliminate Brighton
+Rochdale secure late draw with Newcastle, Fulham knock out Aston Villa, Sheffield Wednesday eliminate Brighton

 Paul Mullin scored an 87th-minute penalty as Tranmere came from three goals down to seal a remarkable 3-3 draw in the third round of the FA Cup at Watford.